A delicious truffle recipe for seed cycling

 Sunflower seeds are high in vitamins, minerals, omega 6 fats, and monounsaturated fats which may help to reduce cholesterol levels and also inflammation.

 There are many aspects to hormone health, with no single quick fixes.
-Hormones are a complex issue but the right diet and lifestyle can really make a difference to how you feel.
+Hormones are a complex issue, especially on the run up to menopause.
+The right diet and lifestyle can really make a difference to how you feel.
 If you are having problems with your cycle and imbalanced hormones it is important to work with a Nutritional Therapist.

 A nutrition practitioner can carry out functional tests and asses your diet and lifestyle, offering you support while you build new healthy habits.

 Read my post on seed cycling to support hormone balance